DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ### Its all about People, Process and Technology

-In order to create a successful Jira environment (the 'Technology' part) we have to start with the 'People' part (in this case you).
+In order to create a successful Jira environment, the 'Technology' part, we have to start with the 'People' part (in this case you).
 It is the mindset of the individual user that helps to kickstart these workflows.

-The other key element to make this work is the 'Process' of how things work.
-What I found is that it is very hard for participants to really 'get' these processes and to really understand at a deeper level how the hyperlinked graph-based architecture works.
-By nature there will be a lot of changes, not only of past workflows, but of existing workflows (i.e. change is the only constant)
+The 'Process' of how things work is the other key element.
+I found it's very hard for participants to really 'get' these processes and to really understand at a deeper level how the hyperlinked graph-based architecture works.
+By nature there will be a lot of changes, not only of past workflows, but of existing workflows.
+Change is the only constant.

 Ironically this means that Jira is not key to make this work.